Stewart's Melville College

-Stewart's Melville College (SMC) is an independent day and boarding school in Edinburgh, Scotland.
+Stewart's Melville College (SMC) is all-boys' private day school in Edinburgh, Scotland.
 Classes are all boys in the 1st to 5th years and co-educational in Sixth (final) year.
 It has a roll of about 750 pupils.

+The modern Stewart's Melville College arose through the merger of Daniel Stewart's College and Melville College in 1972.
+Daniel Stewart's College was designed by architect David Rhind and opened as Daniel Stewart's Hospital in 1848, being renamed to Daniel Stewart's College in 1870.
+Melville College opened as the Edinburgh Institution for Languages and Mathematics in 1832, and acquired its final name in 1936.

-The school is twinned with the Mary Erskine School (MES), an all-girls independent school approximately one mile (1.6 km) from Stewart's Melville College.
-Together the combined Erskine Stewart's Melville Schools (ESMS) have a co-educational Sixth Year and Junior School, the latter of which is split between the two campuses and caters for pupils from 3 to 12 years old.
-The two schools share a Principal, and most extra-curricular activities, such as performing arts, are run jointly.
-Both SMC and MES are managed by the Merchant Company of Edinburgh, which is also responsible for the co-educational George Watson's College.
+Managed by the Merchant Company of Edinburgh, Stewart's Melville is twinned with the Mary Erskine School (MES), an all-girls independent school in Ravelston, Edinburgh.
+The combined Erskine Stewart's Melville Schools (ESMS) share a co-educational Sixth Year and Junior School, split between the school's two campuses, which cater for pupils between 3-12, and 17-18 years old, respectively.
+Many sports, performing arts, and extra-curricular activities are run jointly.

+From 2026-27 academic year, the schools will merge to form the co-educational Erskine Stewarts Melville.

 History

-Stewart's Melville College originated from the merger of two schools — Daniel Stewart's College and Melville College — in 1972 to become Daniel Stewart's and Melville College.
-After the merger Melville's bright red trim replaced the dark red trim on the black Daniel Stewart's blazer for general use and the red blazer of Melville College was adopted for those awarded colours (for sporting and other achievements); recently use of the red blazer was limited to the head boy and his deputies, with colours being signified with a particular tie.